silverstripe/developer-docs/en/00_Getting_Started/00_Server_Requirements.md

 During runtime, Silverstripe CMS needs read access for the webserver user to your base path (including your webroot).
 It also needs write access for the webserver user to the following locations:

-* `public/assets/`: Used by the CMS and other logic to [store uploads](/developer_guides/files/file_storage)
+- `public/assets/`: Used by the CMS and other logic to [store uploads](/developer_guides/files/file_storage)
-* `TEMP_PATH`: Temporary file storage used for the default filesystem-based cache adapters in [Manifests](/developer_guides/execution_pipeline/manifests), [Object Caching](/developer_guides/performance/caching) and [Partial Template Caching](/developer_guides/templates/partial_template_caching).
+- `TEMP_PATH`: Temporary file storage used for the default filesystem-based cache adapters in [Manifests](/developer_guides/execution_pipeline/manifests), [Object Caching](/developer_guides/performance/caching) and [Partial Template Caching](/developer_guides/templates/partial_template_caching).
   See [Environment Management](/getting_started/environment_management).
-* `.graphql-generated`: silverstripe/graphql version 4 introduces this directory.
+- `.graphql-generated`: silverstripe/graphql version 4 introduces this directory.
 This is where your schema is stored once it [has been built](/developer_guides/graphql/getting_started/building_the_schema).
-Best practice is to create it ahead of time, but if the directory doesn't exist and your project root is writable, the graphql module will create it for you.
+Best practice is to create it ahead of time, but if the directory doesn't exist and your project root is writable, the GraphQL module will create it for you.
-* `public/_graphql`: silverstripe/graphql version 4 introduces this directory.
+- `public/_graphql`: silverstripe/graphql version 4 introduces this directory.
 It's used for
   [schema introspection](/developer_guides/graphql/tips_and_tricks#schema-introspection).
 You should treat this folder the same way you treat the `.graphql-generated` folder.